ljw1004/vbspec/vb/statements.md

 2. Then all of its parameters are initialized to the supplied values, and all of its local variables to the default values of their types.
 3. In the case of an async method with return type `Task(Of T)` for some `T`, an implicit local variable is also initialized called the *task return variable*, whose type is `T` and whose initial value is the default of `T`.
 4. If the async method is a `Function` with return type `Task` or `Task(Of T)` for some `T`, then an object of that type implicitly created, associated with the current invocation.
 This is called an *async object* and represents the future work that will be done by executing the instance of the async method.
 When control resumes in the caller of this async method instance, the caller will receive this async object as the result of its invocation.
-5. The instance's control point is then set at the first statement of the async method body, and immediately starts to execute the method body from there [Section 10.1.2].
+5. The instance's control point is then set at the first statement of the async method body, and immediately starts to execute the method body from there (Section [Blocks and Labels](statements.md#blocks-and-labels)).

 __Resumption Delegate and Current Caller__

-As detailed in Section 11.25 "Await Operator", execution of an `Await` expression has the ability to suspend the method instance's control point leaving control flow to go elsewhere.
+As detailed in Section [Await Operator](expressions.md#await-operator), execution of an `Await` expression has the ability to suspend the method instance's control point leaving control flow to go elsewhere.
 Control flow can later resume at the same instance's control point through invocation of a *resumption delegate*.
 Note that this suspension is done without exiting the async method, and does not cause finally handlers to execute.
 The method instance is still referenced by both the resumption delegate and the `Task` or `Task(Of T)` result (if any), and will not be garbage collected so long as there exists a live reference to either delegate or result.

 > __Annotation__
 > It is helpful to imagine the statement "`Dim x = Await WorkAsync()`" approximately as syntactic shorthand for the following: